Benefit fraud in the United Kingdom: Definition of benefit fraud

 In 2002, the DWP launched a 'Targeting Benefit Thieves' advertising campaign to spread their message that benefit fraud carried a criminal sanction.
 The most recent campaign makes claims about the likelihood of getting caught and the consequences of committing benefit fraud using ‘And they thought they’d never be caught’ as the leading slogan.

+The Department of Work and Pensions (DWP) has initiated a significant anti-fraud initiative described as the largest crackdown on welfare fraud in a generation.
+Central to this effort is the proposed Public Authorities (Fraud, Error and Recovery) Bill, which includes provisions enabling the government to recover funds directly from the bank accounts of individuals found guilty of fraud.
+The bill is scheduled for introduction to Parliament on Wednesday, 22 January 2025, with the DWP projecting that the measures could save taxpayers approximately £1.5 billion over the next five years.
+Government data indicates that £8.6 billion was lost to fraud and error overpayments in the financial year ending April 2024.

 Latest figures

-For 2019-20 the government's benefit fraud figure was £2.3bn (1.2%) for benefits administered by the Department of Work and Pensions.
+For 2019-20 the government's benefit fraud figure was £2.3bn (1.2%) for benefits administered by the Department for Work and Pensions.
 The tax credit system, administered by HMRC, has combined error and fraud figures (net over-payment) for 2015-16 of £1.35 billion or 4.8% of finalised tax credit entitlement.
 HMRC claim that "the vast majority of organised fraud claims are stopped quickly and awards in payment are terminated."

 Public opinion on benefit fraud

 The State of the Nation report published in 2010 by the Government of David Cameron estimated the total benefit fraud in the United Kingdom in 2009/10 to be approximately £1 billion.
 Figures from the Department for Work and Pensions show that benefit fraud is thought to have cost taxpayers £1.2 billion during 2012–13, up 9 per cent on the year before.
 A poll conducted by the Trades Union Congress in 2012 found that perceptions among the British public were that benefit fraud was high – on average people thought that 27% of the British welfare budget is claimed fraudulently; however, official UK Government figures have stated that the proportion of fraud stands at 0.7% of the total welfare budget in 2011/12.